sgjustino/Reddit-Scraping-Sentiment-Analysis/README.md

 /db.sqlite3

 ### Rest collaboration internal or API endpoint
-API endpoint: Reddit API for Data collection via PRAW wrapper /redditapp/management/commands/scrape_reddit.py
+* API endpoint: Reddit API for Data collection via PRAW wrapper

+/redditapp/management/commands/scrape_reddit.py

 ### Product environment
-PythonAnywhere virtualenv is used to host the web application.
+* PythonAnywhere virtualenv is used to host the web application.
-Folder is also containerized via Docker although static images are wired for production on PythonAnywhere (does not support Docker).
+* Folder is also containerized via Docker although static images are wired for production on PythonAnywhere (does not support Docker).

 ### Integration tests
 ```bash
 python manage.py test
 ```

-All tests are found in /redditapp/tests/
-Integration tests is found in test_integration.py
+* Integration tests is found in test_integration.py

 ### Using mock objects or any test doubles
 ```bash
 python manage.py test
 ```
-All tests are found in /redditapp/tests/

-Mock objects are used in test_analysis.py
+* Mock objects are used in test_analysis.py

 ### CI/CD Integration
 * Continuous integration (push/build) and deployment (deploy) via Github Actions workflow